codesqueak/InMemoryRecordStore/README.md

 This signified that a field is to be packed into 9 bits (if bit aligned) or 2 bytes (if byte aligned).
 Note that types can be defined to occupy less space (e.g. Integer into 9 bits) but cannot be more space (e.g. Integer into 33 bits).
 The maximum bit size is the natural primitive type length.

+Note that Float and Double values ignore packing size and will be held in 32 and 64 bits respectively

 The order argument of the annotation states in which order the field is to be packed.
 Fields are sorted before packing.
 Two fields with the same order value will cause an exception to be thrown.